splunk/public-o11y-docs/gdi/get-data-in/integrations.rst

 These login service integrations allow your users to single sign-on (SSO) to Splunk Observability Cloud using a third-party identity provider (IdP) that uses SAML SSO or a custom URL that you specify.

-- Microsoft Entra FS
+- Microsoft Entra ID FS
-- Microsoft Entra
+- Microsoft Entra ID
 - Google Cloud Identity
 - Google Sign-In
 - Okta